luomus/laji-api/breaking-changes.md

 ## Information

-* Information doesn't try to populate empty strings to "id", "content", "title", "author" and "posted".
+* Information doesn't try to populate empty strings to "id", "content", "title", "author" and "posted"
 * 404 is thrown for not found information.
-It used to return an object with some nulls & empty strings.
+It used to return an object with some nulls & empty strings

 ## Areas

 * Areas have `countryCodeISOnumeric` property.
 It's in the result from triplestore, I don't see why we would filter it out.
 * `/areas` `type` param is deprecated.
 It's renamed to `areaType`, and the values are actual Qnames from https://schema.laji.fi/alt/ML.areaTypeEnum.
-Backward compatibility is kept.
+Backward compatibility is kept

 ## Organizations